 Once you have the project template folder setup you next want to create the design itself and store the necessary files in the folder.
 Make sure content type for your design file(s) is set to Project Template.
 Now, your file(s) will be added to the Project Template listing when it is accessed for design reuse.

 In order to allow others to access and modify your project template, the Revision State must be set to Released.
 This is indicated beside the green blocks in Fig. 3.

 Fig. 3 Release status example

 If you would like to test drive Altium 18, you can get a free trial here.
-If you want to learn more about the advantages of using project templates in Altium 18, talk with an Altium PCB design expert.
+If you want to learn more about the advantages of using project example templates in Altium 18, software engineering, or design reuse, talk with an Altium PCB design expert.